Manikanth749/Lending_Club_Case_Study/README.md

 - This project is a case study for UpGrad.

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@Manikanth749] - feel free to contact me!